 - 243. The award consists of either of the following: - a.
 A wall plaque signed by the Dominion President; or, - b.
 A medal and a certificate, signed by the Dominion President that is suitable for framing. - 244.
 Applications for the award may originate at the Branch, Provincial Command or Dominion Command level.
 The approving authority for Branch applications is the applicable Provincial Command. - 245.
 The Citation.
-The information justifying the award must be detailed and precise ensuring that the cooperation, assistance or service provided is fully documented. - 246.
-Applications.
-Applications for the Friendship Award are to be made on Dominion Command form 800753 (latest edition).
+The information justifying the award must be detailed and precise ensuring that the cooperation, assistance or service provided is fully documented. - are to be made on Dominion Command form 800753 (latest edition).
 Areas of the form that do not apply are to be marked "not applicable".